timetree-of-life/eukaryogenesis/README.md

 # eukaryogenesis
-Extended data for Craif et al eukaryogenesis MS
+Extended data for Craig, Kumar and Hedges MS: "The origin of eukaryotes and rise in complexity were synchronous with the rise in oxygen"